pravien/MachineLearning-Project_4/README.md

 # Part 3: Data content and format

 This dataset can help us train a model which will be able to predict if a review is negative or positiv.
 This is due to the dataset consisting of negative and positiv review's.
 We can use SVM, K-Neighbours and Decision tree.
+We have not worked so much with text classification, so we might have to learn some new preprocessing techniques.